Hirevo/alexandrie/docs/src/whats-available/authentication-strategies.md

 ------

 This strategy uses OAuth 2 to authenticate the user using its GitHub account.
 Filters on who gets authorized can be added based on organization or team membership.

+You'll need to create a GitHub OAuth App in order to get the required OAuth client credentials (the replacements for `GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` in the example below) necessary for Alexandrie to authenticate users.

+You can create a new GitHub OAuth App by [**clicking here (for github.com)**](https://github.com/settings/applications/new).
+You can also simply find it in your account settings, under `Developer Settings` > `OAuth Apps` and clicking on the `New OAuth App` button.

+The homepage URL to use is simply the URL to your Alexandrie instance's homepage.
+The authorization callback URL to use is the homepage URL with `/account/github/callback` added.

+For example, in the case of the Alexandrie instance hosted at **<https://crates.polomack.eu>**:
+- the homepage URL is `https://crates.polomack.eu`.
+- the authorization callback URL is `https://crates.polomack.eu/account/github/callback`.

 Configuration: